 Heavy sheets of rain fell and black clouds covered the sky as we moved blindly on winding dirt roads.
 Grass on either side was so high it loomed above the windshield.

 It was a hot rain.
 Thunder jolted me out of my seat every few seconds and the last hour of the drive was unnerving, even though I was in good hands.

 Finally we made it to Udvar safe and sound.

 Küküllo is in the center of Udvar and the staff was so kind and helpful.
 They provided a walking map, suggested itinerary, and regaled me with promises of delicious breakfasts to come.

 The sun rises in Udvar between four and five a.m.
-I woke each morning to the sound of muted church bells that gradually grew louder, and the smell of sizzling meat as the room brightened.
+I woke up to the sound of muted church bells that gradually grew louder, and the smell of sizzling meat as the room brightened.